LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

 4      04:00:00  2022-09-30   20.0 2022-09-30 04:00:00+00:00
 ```

-Due to the different temporal resolutions of the airbox and EPA station data, to align the data on both sides, we resample the airbox data from the original every five minutes to every hour.
+The airbox and EPA station data are collected at different times - the airbox data every five minutes and the EPA station data every hour.
+To make them match, we're adjusting the airbox data to also be on an hourly basis.

 ```python
 def getHourly(DF):